Wisconsin Law On Strict Liability

 Breach of Warranty:

 A warranty cause of action may be pled, arising out of a product failure, although a warranty claim is subject to certain defenses, such as notice, privity, and limitations on recoverable damages.
 There may exist both an express warranty and an implied warranty in the same sale.
-The most significant implied warranties relating to merchantability and fitness for the intended purpose.
+The most significant implied warranties relate to merchantability and fitness for the intended purpose.

 Should I Hire A Product Liability Lawyer?